cca/equella_scripts/utilities/metadata-csv/readme.md

  --dryrun:  do not modify records, but print XML documents
 ```

 Only records where a change in one of the metadata fields is detected are modified.
 Items are modified in-place (as opposed to creating a new version with the changes).
-The script cannot add or remove attachments, though you could modify metadata fields that reference attachments (e.g. `mods/part`), but this would rarely make sense to do.
+The script cannot add or remove attachments, though we can modify metadata fields that reference attachments (e.g. `/xml/mods/part`), but this would rarely make sense to do.